akka/akka/akka-docs/src/main/paradox/typed/from-classic.md

 Classic actors have methods `preStart`, `preRestart`, `postRestart` and `postStop` that can be overridden to act on changes to the actor's lifecycle.

-This is supported with corresponding signal messages in Typed.
-There is no `PreStart` signal because such action can be done from `Behaviors.setup` or the constructor of the `AbstractBehavior` class.
+This is supported with corresponding `PreRestart` and `PostStop` signal messages in Typed.
+There are no `PreStart` and `PostRestart` signals because such action can be done from `Behaviors.setup` or the constructor of the `AbstractBehavior` class.

 Note that classic `postStop` is called also when the actor is restarted.
-That is not the case in Typed.
+That is not the case in Typed, only the `PreRestart` signal is emitted.
+If you need to do resource cleanup on both restart and stop you have to do that for both `PreRestart` and `PostStop`.

 Links to reference documentation: